christophergandrud/stats_batch/README.md

 **In Development**

-**stats\_batch** is a Python package for finding approximate statistics (e.g. mean and variance) using batch updating.
+**stats\_batch** is a Python package for finding approximate statistics using batch updating.
+Currently it supports:

+- mean

+- variance

+- sum of squared deviations

+- sampel size

+## Motivation

 Imagine we have a stream of data and we want to make some descriptive and statistical inferences with it.
 Rather than storing all of the data